kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

 - ❓ What is the project main objective?
 - ❓ Which part of the main objective a ML is addressing?
-- Establish a baseline against which your ML will be considered an improvement
+- 📈📉 Establish a baseline against which your ML will be considered an successful (an improvement against the baseline)
-- Are there any solutions not based on a ML model?
+- ❓ Are there any solutions not based on a ML model?
+You are likely to be asked to compared your method against some no-ML model!
 - Choose: KPIs	(key performance indicators)
 - 📈 Monitor your project's objective over time
 - 🗣️ Talk to the domain expertes, they are those with the domain knowledge